Skip to main content

 Post Producer of the Year

-The Post Producer of the Year will go to an individual who consistently excels at overseeing and managing the post-production team to ensure content is delivered successfully to the client’s brief.
+The Post Producer of the Year goes to an individual who consistently excels at overseeing and managing the post-production team to ensure content is delivered successfully to brief.

-Judges will be looking for post producers that can demonstrate how they go the extra mile to ensure complete client satisfaction with the service provided by the post-production facility.
+Judges will be looking for post producers that can demonstrate how they go the extra mile to ensure complete satisfaction with the service provided by the post-production facility.
+The individual can work at a post-production house or in-house at a production company.

 Please note that forms must be completed by an employer/mentor on behalf of a nominee.